A no-go theorem for theories that decohere to quantum mechanics: Funding statement

-The authors thank H. Barnum and B. Coecke for discussions and D. Browne, M. Hoban, $\&$ J. Richens for proof reading a draft.
-They also acknowledge encouragement from J. J. Barry.
 This work was supported by the EPSRC through the UCL EPSRC Doctoral Prize Fellowship and the Controlled Quantum Dynamics Centre for Doctoral Training.
 This work began while the authors were attending ``Formulating and Finding Higher-order Interference'' at PI.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.